10 Key Marketing Metrics Your Business Needs to Report on in 2022

-Because content is consumed by people at many different stages of the marketing funnel, it’s important to have the right software to track and analyze these metrics to see potential blind spots and potential opportunities for taking campaigns to the next level.
+Because content is consumed by people at different stages of the marketing funnel, it’s important to have the right software to track and analyze these metrics to see potential blind spots and potential opportunities for taking campaigns to the next level.

 Everything about your business, one click away

 Another engagement metric useful to keep an eye on is the average time spent on a client’s site or campaign-specific landing page.
 The longer a user spends on either, the more likely it is they are absorbing the information and exploring the rest of your content or services.
 Shorter visits are clear indicators for areas of improvement.